dsidirop/aspnet-core-dummy-two-factor-authentication/README.md

 3. Change the start-up type in your IDE to '**Docker**'

-4. Tweak 'appsettings.json' so that the 'DefaultConnection' property uses 'Server=host.docker.internal\\\\SQLEXPRESS' and 'TrustedConnection=False'
+4. Tweak 'appsettings.json' so that the 'DefaultConnection' property uses 'Server=host.docker.internal'

 To build & run the docker image from the command line use (in a single line):